COVID-19 Vaccine Available for People Age 5 & Older

 COVID-19 Vaccine Booster Shots

-The CDC recommends everyone stay up-to-date on their vaccinations, including updated (bivalent) booster shots for people 5 years and older.
-The updated booster provides optimal protection against current strains of the virus, including the Omicron variants.
-The updated boosters will replace the original (monovalent) booster for this age group.
-People ages 5 and older should get an updated booster at least two months after their first COVID-19 shot.
+The CDC recommends everyone stay up-to-date on their vaccinations, including booster shots for people 5 years and older.
+The booster provides optimal protection against current strains of the virus, including the Omicron variants.
+People ages 5 and older should get a booster at least two months after their first COVID-19 shot.

 People who are moderately or severely immunocompromised, see the CDC's updated recommendations for booster shot timelines.